nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 Source code -> **Parse** -> **AST** -> **Interpreter** -> **bytecode** (aka ignition i.e. to execute our code asap)

-- **Profiler**: Monitors and watches the code as it runs and makes notes on how we can optimize this code : how many times it has been run? what types are used?
-How possible optimize this?
+- **Profiler**: Monitors and watches the code as it runs and makes notes on how we can optimize this code: how many times it has been run? what types are used?
+How possible to optimize this?

-  Now as the bytecode from interpreter is running, a copy of source code is given to compiler along with the optimization notes from profiler and generates optimized bytecode.
+  Now as the bytecode from the interpreter is running, a copy of the source code is given to the compiler along with the optimization notes from the profiler and generates the optimized bytecode.

-  This means the JS code given to v8 engine is going to gradually improve because profiler and compiler are constantly improving bytecode as the app is running i.e. why called as JIT compiler
+  This means the JS code given to the V8 engine is going to gradually improve because the profiler and compiler are constantly improving bytecode as the app is running i.e. why called as JIT compiler

-  Finally it mixes and matches or replace bytecode from interpreter with optimized bytecode from compiler to run on machine and this constantly run through this loop
+  Finally, it mixes and matches or replaces bytecode from the interpreter with optimized bytecode from compiler to run on the machine and this constantly runs through this loop
   Compiler as the app is running, takes the bytecode

-- **Interpreter** JS is interpreted ?
+- **Interpreter** JS is interpreted?

-  Yes, Initially when JS first came out, JS engine like SpiderMonkey created by Brendon Eich that interpreted JS to bytecode and that engine was able to run inside our browser to tell our computers what to do.
+  Yes, Initially when JS first came out, a JS Engine like SpiderMonkey created by Brendon Eich interpreted JS to bytecode and that engine was able to run inside our browser to tell our computers what to do.
 But things are evolved now to use profiler and compiler aka JIT compiler to optimize this code

 - **Compiler** JS is compiled?